 - Dipping mesh at far right of the profiles. - Close spacing of targets.
-The hyperbolic tails overlap due to the close spacing. - The presence of two deeper, larger targets in the middle of the profiles. - The standard antenna (top profile) shows abundant and shallow hyperbolas from wire mesh.
-These hyperbolas appear as a flat layer in the cross-polarized (bottom) profile.
+Note the hyperbolic tails overlapping due to the close spacing. - The presence of two deeper, larger targets in the middle of the profiles. - The cross-polarized data show abundant and shallow hyperbolas from wire mesh.
+These hyperbolas appear as a flat layer in the cross-polarized profile.